 The netCDF format used in CL61 is built on netCDF‑4 which is built on Hadoop Distributed File System (HDFS).
 You can open and read CL61 netCDF files with any HDFS or netCDF‑4 reader, for example, Panoply.

 NetCDF file format allows the grouping of data types into a single file.
 A netCDF file is made of one or several variables.
 Each variable consists of:

-- Data: a multidimensional table or value
+- Data: value or a multidimensional table

 - Metadata: data that characterizes the data

-- Time series of atmospheric backscatter and polarization profiles
+- Atmospheric attenuated backscatter and polarization profiles

-- Time series of cloud heights and vertical visibility
+- Cloud heights and vertical visibility

-- Time series of total cloud cover (sky condition)
+- Total cloud cover (sky condition)

 - Metadata, including:

 - Interface version

 - Device identity and location

 For information about the netCDF conventions, see https://cfconventions.org/latest.html.